What Is Flying In Our Strange Skies – Paranormal Podcast 721

 One the most interesting UFOlogists in the field is our guest today, Rob Kristoffersen.
 Rob talks to us about some of his favorite cases and what he thinks might or might not be behind the phenomena.

-You can find his Our Strange Skies podcast on Apple Podcasts or wherever you can listen to The Paranormal Podcast.
+You can find his Our Strange Skies podcast on Apple Podcasts or wherever you can listen to podcasts.

 TRANSCRIPT